Venkateswara: Legends

-Birth
+Appearance

 Every year, hundreds of thousands of devotees donate substantial offerings to the Venkateswara Temple at Tirupati, Andhra Pradesh.
 A legend explains this tradition of providing donations.

 According to the legend, Narada once observed a few rishis performing a holy yagna.
 Unable to decide who the yagna should benefit, he recruited sage Bhrigu to decide by meeting with each of the Trimurti in their abodes.
 Bhrigu visited Brahma in Brahmaloka and Shiva in Kailasha and went unnoticed by both of these deities.
 He finally reached Vaikuntha and met Vishnu, who was absorbed in meditation, attended to by his consort, the goddess Lakshmi.
 Angered by being disregarded a third time, a furious Bhrigu kicked Vishnu's chest (the abode of Lakshmi) and provoked the wrath of Lakshmi.
 But a calm Vishnu asked for forgiveness of Bhrigu, and served the sage by massaging his legs.
 During this act, he crushed the extra eye that was present on the sole of Bhrigu's foot, which destroyed the sage's egotism.
 Lakshmi then departed from Vaikuntha, and reached Kolhapur.
 Vishnu performed an intense penance for twelve years, after which she was born as Padmavathi to Akasha Raja.

 After Lakshmi left, Vishnu went to Venkata Hill, sat in an anthill under a tamarind tree beside a pushkarini (lake), and started chanting the name of his wife, Mahalakshmi.
 He then reincarnated as Srinivasa (or presented himself after penance in the ant-hill) as the son of the elderly woman Vakula Devi, who was the rebirth of Yashoda the deity Krishna's foster-mother.
 Unhappy that she had been unable to attend Krishna's wedding to Rukmini, the deity promised that he would be reborn to her as a son, as Srinivasa.